wavemaker/docs/learn/on-premise/configure/add-apps-capacity.md

   alias dzdo='sudo'
   ```

-- Wait for a few moments for configure and get started.
+- Wait for a few moments to configure and get started.